 - 1. Previous or prior learning may include formal, non-formal, or informal learning in any of the following: - Relevant courses or programs completed as a student at another learning institution where the faculty teaching these courses or programs are suitably qualified. - Relevant courses taught for at least five years as faculty in another learning institution. - Substantial ministry experience of at least five years, whether in full-time pastoral ministry, cross-cultural ministry, or church planting ministry.
-For church planting ministry to be considered for credit, the ministry should have resulted in a congregation with founders, leaders, and regular members, with at least five years of continuous operations.
+For church planting ministry to be considered, the ministry should have resulted in a congregation with founders, leaders, and regular members, with at least five years of continuous operations.
 The congregation may or may not have a church building. - 2.
-For various reasons, candidates may apply to study without formal educational qualifications.
-Many people have been severely affected by war, political instability, persecution, poverty, or natural disaster.
-Their formal education was interrupted or impossible.
+Candidates may apply to study without formal educational qualifications for various reasons.
+Many people have been severely affected by war, political instability, persecution, poverty, or natural disasters, and their formal education has been interrupted or impossible.